raspberrypilearning/drum-star/en/step_3.md

 --- task ---

 **Test:** Test your cymbal by clicking on it.

-Make sure you hear a sound and see the costume change.
+You should hear a sound and see the costume change.

 --- /task ---